 What is Happening about Consent?

 As we mentioned, one of the main intentions of GDPR is to protect the rights of individuals.
 This is why there are strict stipulations when it comes to using consent as the reason for processing personal data.
-Of course, businesses and organisations do not necessarily need to have consent to process personal data, if they are another legally valid reason for doing so.
-But, if consent is being used as the reason for processing, they need to ensure that:
+Of course, businesses and organisations do not necessarily need to have consent to process personal data, as there may be another legally valid reason for doing so.
+But, if consent is being used as the justification for they processing, they need to ensure that: